The American Museum of Natural History in New York is one of the world’s top scientific and cultural institutions.

 The General Admission ticket includes admission to all the permanent Museum halls of the American Museum of Natural History but does not include special exhibitions.

-We recommend this only if you are short on time because you can explore everything there is to see in two and a half hours with this ticket.
+We recommend this only if you are short on time because this ticket allows you to explore everything there is to see in two and a half hours.

 General Admission + One